One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 Early Evening

-Your tour will be finished just in time to make it to Casa da Guitarra for another cultural experience: Fado at 6h (Fado at 6).
-Ana Margarida and her two musicians will introduce you to this melancholic and uniquely Portuguese style of music.
-The show takes 60 minutes in all (including a 15-minute break during which some port wine is being served).
+Your tour will conclude just before you arrive at Casa da Guitarra for another cultural experience: Fado.
+As 6 hours, Introducing you to this beautiful, melancholic, and uniquely Portuguese style of music, the show takes 60 minutes (including a 15-minute break during which some port wine is served).

 Fado performance